allegro/blog/_posts/2022-11-14-onion-architecture.md

 popular Hexagonal / Ports and Adapters architecture, and as such is predominantly used in the backend, business applications and services.

-The core concept in all the above styles is the same — to make the domain the most central part of the application, and remove all infrastructure concerns, such as talking via HTTP, messaging, database mapping, testing, etc., away from the domain code.
+The core concept in all mentioned styles is the same — to make the domain the most central part of the application, and remove all infrastructure concerns, such as talking via HTTP, messaging, database mapping, testing, etc., away from the domain code.
 The core of the business logic should be free (in theory at least) from any of the technical, and framework-related problems, allowing for easy testing and rapid development.